UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: File Attributes, Types, Ownership cont
 * There is "t", "save text attribute", or more commonly known as "sticky bit" in the execute field allows a user to delete or modify only those files in the directory that they own or have write permission for.
 A typical example is the /tmp directory, which is world-writeable.
 * The change permissions of a file use the `chmod` command.
 To chmod a file you have to own it.
 The command is : chmod [option] [symbolic | octal] file.
-For options, the most common is `-R` or `--recursive` which changes files and directories recursively.
+For options, the most common is `-R` which changes files and directories recursively.
 -- *Slide End* --

 -- *Slide* --